 Assault, Threats, and Interpersonal Harm Defense Lawyers

 Assault is perhaps the most prototypical violent crime charge people thing of.
-In fact, the literal definition describes it as attempting "a violent injury on somebody."
-A lot of people aren't aware that to be charged with assault, one only has to attempt to cause harm, regardless of whether or not you actually cause harm.
+What's interesting about it is that no harm has to actually be done.
+To be guilty of assault, one has to attempt "a violent injury on somebody."
+A lot of people don't realize that to be guilty of assault, one only has to attempt to cause harm, regardless of whether or not you actually cause harm.

-Simple assault charges are usually a misdemeanor, however there are several more serious variations of them.
+While simple assault charges are harsh in and of themselves, the line can be fuzzy between simple assault and some of it's more serious versions.
 Aggravated assault charge types in particular are very similar to assault: they normally requires that the alleged offender was trying to cause 'serious' harm rather than general harm.
-Closely related is assault with a deadly weapon: Assault using a weapon other than a gun.
-These variations aren't official charges, but rather subcategories for more serious assault charges
+Another similar one is assault with a deadly weapon: Committing assault while using a weapon other than a gun.
+These variations are not actually given their own specific laws in California, but instead are lumped together under the broad umbrella of "assault laws."

-Another important set of charges we commonly defend against in this category is reckless endangerment charges.
-This can include reckless driving, child endangerment, and similar charges.
-Due to the variation in specific laws, it's paramount to work with a violent crimes lawyer who knows how to defend each of the charges.
+Reckless endangerment charges are another set of charges that are typical in San Gabriel, CA. This can include reckless driving, child endangerment, and similar charges.
+Due to the difference in individual laws, you need to work with a violent crimes lawyer who knows not only how to defend against individual charges, but also the combinations of them.

-- Human Trafficking: As opposed to the above allegations, human trafficking is done for particular, extra bad purposes such as forced labor or sex.
+- Human Trafficking: As opposed to the above allegations, human trafficking is done for specific, extra heinous reasons like forced labor or sex.

 - Terrorist Threats: Sometimes, criminal threats charges might be referred to as terrorist threats, if they are especially bad – watch out for linked hate crime accusations in these cases.